siddarthkrishna10/Football_Transfers/README.md

 But how are few players being sold for less than their market value result in a **2860% decrease in spending**?

-We've to remember that Juventus weren't the only club hurt by the Calciopoli scandal.
+We have to remember that Juventus weren't the only club hurt by the Calciopoli scandal.
 Other clubs like A.C.
 Milan, Fiorentina, Lazio and Reggina were caught in the scandal.
-While A.C Milan and Reggina had points deducted and fines given, Lazio and Fiorentina were relegated alongside Juventus.
+While A.C Milan and Reggina had points deducted and fines were given, Lazio and Fiorentina were relegated alongside Juventus.
 In the wake of the scandal, there was a mass exodus of players leaving the Serie A. Around 30 players who featured in the 2006 FIFA World Cup left.
 Despite Italy being champions, the scandal had hurt Serie A massively.
 Italian clubs were forced to sell players below the market value.
 This is the major reason for underspending by football clubs during this period.

 ## Circle B to Circle C: